Tada Drastuh Svarupe’vasthanam

 Our planet houses everything from sages, “righteous” individuals, talented to mediocre people, to psychopaths and narcissists, all of whose delusions, or lack of delusions, color individual and collective experience and shapes the fate of our species.

 Yoga reminds us to take a step back from, or to take a step toward, these different expressions in order to recognize who and what we truly are and to express this fully in the world.

-It asks that we do not overidentify with the falsehoods…that we do not overidentify with our physical expressions outside of the need to remain an optimally functioning healthy unit so that we will remain alive and vibrant for as long as possible.
-It urges us to reject the numerous false selves that we make up in our heads individually and together in groups, and it asks that we instead see the truth of our vessels as the beautiful containers of our life that they are, as we process our experiences and change over time until we eventually become obsolete and die with age.
+It asks that we do not overidentify with the falsehoods…that we do not overidentify with our physical expressions outside of the need to remain an optimally functioning healthy unit so that we will remain alive and vibrant for as long as possible to achieve our fullest spiritual potential.
+It urges us to reject the numerous false selves that we make up in our heads individually and together in groups, and it asks that we instead see the truth of our vessels as the beautiful containers of our life that they are, as we process our experiences and change over time until our bodies eventually become obsolete and die with age.

-Instead of stepping into their true nature, millions of humans each day over-identify with their thoughts, their neuroses of identity in the form of trying to obtain a sense of importance or worth through their jobs, social statuses, “lovers,” “race” (even though as far as biology is concerned homo sapiens are all one and the same), culture, income, clothing, family names, the region that they happen to be born in, and so on and so forth, and most humans hold on to these identities so strongly that many are even willing to kill others, stifle the rights of others, disrespect the lives of other living beings and themselves, and desecrate their true nature in order to participate in their illusions/delusions.
+Instead of stepping into their True Nature, billions of humans each day over-identify with their thoughts, their neuroses of identity in the form of trying to obtain a sense of importance or worth through their jobs, social statuses, “lovers,” “race” (even though as far as biology is concerned homo sapiens are all one and the same), culture, income, clothing, family names, the region that they happen to be born in, and so on and so forth, and most humans hold on to these identities so strongly that many are even willing to kill others, stifle the rights of others, disrespect the lives of other living beings and themselves, and desecrate their True Nature in order to participate in their illusions/delusions.